napari/napari/docs/naps/4-async-slicing.md

 	- Useful, but can be done independently of this work.
 - Improve slicing functionality.
 	- Useful, but can be done independently of this work.
-- Toggle the async setting on or off, so that I have control over the way my data loads.
+- Make async a toggleable setting (i.e. async is always on).
     - May complicate the program flow of slicing.
+    - May still automatically infer that slicing can be synchronously.
 - When a slice doesn’t immediately load, show a low level of detail version of it, so that I can preview what is upcoming.
 	- Requires a low level of detail version to exist.
 	- Should be part of a to-be-defined multi-scale project.
 - Store multiple slices associated with each layer, so that I can easily implement a multi-canvas mode for napari.
 	- Should be part of a to-be-defined multi-canvas project.
 	- Solutions for goal (2) should not block this in the future.
-- Open/save layers asynchronously.
+- Open, save, or process layers asynchronously.
     - More related to plugin execution.
 - Lazily load parts of data based on the canvas' current field of view.
     - An optimization that is dependent on specific data formats.